This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Cheesy Cornbread: Mix in 1/4 cup shredded cheddar.
+- Cheesy Cornbread: Stir in 1/4 cup of shredded cheddar.

 - Herb-Infused: Add 1 teaspoon of finely chopped rosemary or thyme.

-- Spicy Cornbread: Include a bit of a chopped jalapeño for some heat.
+- Spicy Cornbread: Mix in some chopped jalapeño for a kick of heat.

 These step-by-step photos and instructions help you visualize how to make a small batch of cornbread.
 See the recipe below for ingredient amounts and full recipe instructions.

-I love baking this small batch of cornbread in my 6.5-inch cast iron skillet which is the perfect size for this small batch recipe.
+I love baking this cornbread in my 6.5-inch cast iron skillet which is the perfect size for this recipe.
 (See below for other baking dish options).

-- In a medium sized bowl, whisk together the melted butter, milk, and egg until well blended.
+- Mix Wet Ingredients: In a medium bowl, whisk together the melted butter, milk, and egg until well combined.

-- In a separate bowl, mix together the cornmeal, flour, sugar, baking powder and salt.
+- Combine Dry Ingredients: In a separate bowl, mix the cornmeal, flour, sugar, baking powder, and salt.

-- Add the cornmeal mixture to the milk mixture and stir just until the flour is moistened.
+- Combine Wet and Dry: Add the dry ingredients to the wet ingredients and stir just until the batter comes together.

-- Pour batter into small greased pan and spread evenly.
+- Pour Batter: Pour the batter into a greased small pan and spread it evenly.

-- Bake in a preheated 400 F (200 C) oven for 20-25 minutes or until golden brown and a toothpick inserted in the center comes out clean.
-Serve warm.
+- Bake: Bake in a preheated 400°F (200°C) oven for 20–25 minutes, or until golden brown and a toothpick inserted into the center comes out clean.

 Expert Tips